The treatment of fainting depends on the diagnosis.

 - Surgery: Bypass surgery or angioplasty is used to treat coronary heart disease.
 For some valve problems, valves can be replaced.
 Catheter ablation is available to treat some arrhythmias.

-- Pacemaker: A pacemaker may be implanted to slow the heart in certain types of fast arrhythmias.
+- Pacemaker: A pacemaker may be implanted to correct the heart rate, slowing the heart in certain types of fast arrhythmias or speeding up the heart for slow arrhythmias.

 - Implanted defibrillators are used to control life-threatening fast arrhythmias.